Affordable housing development

 As a general rule, we would look towards a split of 70% rented and 30% intermediate housing (such as shared ownership).

 The highest demand for affordable rented homes is for one and two bedroom properties.
-We look for affordable rents to be set within the LHA rates.
+We are working towards an affordable rents policy as part of the Greater Cambridge Housing Strategy.

 Each scheme will be looked at on an individual basis and it is advantageous to make contact with our Housing Development Team at an early stage of negotiations.